Insight Treatment is Now Clear Behavioral Health!

 Taking the First Step

-When you contact Clear Behavioral Health, our admissions coordinator will walk you through the treatment process, review your payment options and insurance coverage, and let you know exactly what you should bring with you to treatment.
+When you contact Clear Behavioral Health, our admissions coordinator will walk you through the treatment process, review your payment options and insurance coverage, and let you know exactly what you should bring with you to our alcohol detox program.

 References